- Find a Trail

 - Get Involved

-The town of Townsend is probably known as being one of the gateways to the Great Smoky Mountains National Park.
+Townsend is a gateway community to the Great Smoky Mountains National Park.
 The small town, however, has its own charms, including this beautiful hike-and-bike trail.
-The Townsend Historical Trail runs the length of the town, on both sides of US 321/ Lamar Alexander Parkway.
-(The trail is 4.5 miles one-way, 9 miles total).
+The Townsend Historical Trail runs the length of the town on both sides of US 321/Lamar Alexander Parkway.
+It stretches 4.5 miles along each side of the highway for a total of 9 miles.
 Underpasses allow trail users to switch between the trail segments on the north and south sides of the highway.

 The trail runs along Little River and there are places where users can get a good glimpse of it, including the 0.3-mile unpaved River Walk, a short diversion that was built and maintained by volunteers.
 Other points of interest include the Great Smoky Mountains Heritage Center and the Little River Railroad and Lumber Company Museum, for insight into the natural and economic history of the town and region.
 The trail also takes users past local eateries and other businesses.